nleclercq/jupyter-for-controls/README.md

 ## jupyTango installation
 Here is a step by step jupyTango installation procedure.

-**EDIT: the offcial jupyTango repo is now:  https://github.com/tango-controls/jupyTango**
+**the offcial jupyTango repo is now:  https://github.com/tango-controls/jupyTango**

 Enjoy!